MPGarg/TSCAI2.5/README.md

 While training the model there is For loop on MNIST DataLoader and <b>iter</b> on DataLoader for RandomNo for looping to the next batch.

 Approach used in this Network is to get a prediction of MNIST dataset first and concatenate that output with a random number.
-One hot encoding (F.one_hot) is used on both prediction and random number and for concatenation torch.cat is used.
-After this there will be 20 input features from the concatenated layer and that layer is passed to a fully connected layer (100 in this case) to the output layer (19 output).
+One hot encoding (F.one_hot) is used on both prediction & random number and torch.cat is used for concatenation.
+After this there will be 20 input features from the concatenated layer and this layer is passed to a fully connected layer (100 in this case) & finally to the output layer (19 output).

 Both of these outputs are returned and loss is calculated individually using F.cross_entropy for both of them because both are one hot encoded.
-Once loss is calculated individually and then it is summed up to get total loss.
+Loss is calculated individually and then it is summed up to get total loss.
 After this network is adjusted for total loss gradient.

 Results of this are evaluated for MNIST & Sum individually. <b>It was observed that after the initial epoch Sum results become tightly linked with MNIST prediction.</b>